-4.4 Importing and Selecting DEM Data
+4.3 Importing and Selecting DEM Data

-Using a DEM in SINMAP requires two steps: 1) creating a grid of DEM data in the ArcView grid format, and 2) selecting that grid for the SINMAP analysis.
-Creating an ArcView grid of DEM data is generally undertaken using one of two general methods:
+Using a DEM in SINMAP requires two steps: 1) creating a grid of DEM data in the ArcGIS raster grid format, and 2) selecting that grid for the SINMAP analysis.
+Creating an ArcGIS raster grid of DEM data is generally undertaken using one of two general methods:

-Obtaining DEM grid data files that can be directly imported by ArcView to create an ArcView grid, or
+Obtaining DEM grid data files that can be directly imported to ArcGIS ArcMap, or

-Generating an ArcView DEM grid file from a point, contour, or triangular irregular network data set.
+Generating an ArcGIS DEM grid file from a point, contour, or triangulated irregular network data set using ArcToolBox.

 There are a variety of ways to undertake either of these grid creation strategies.
-One method is to create the data set in the ASCII file format that can be read by ArcView.
+One method is to create the data set in the ASCII file format that can be converted to ArcGIS Raster grid format by ArcGIS.
 The sample data file sample.asc illustrates this file format.